application traffic steering

 Back to basics with SDN

-Software-Defined Networking (SDN) is the decoupling of network control from networking devices that are used to forward the traffic.
+Software-defined networking (SDN) is the decoupling of network control from networking devices that are used to forward the traffic.
 The network control functionality, also known as the control plane, is decoupled from the data forwarding functionality (also known as the data plane).
 Furthermore, the split control is programmable by exposing several APIs.
 The migration of control logic, which used to be tightly integrated into networking devices into logically centralized controllers, enables the underlying networking infrastructure to be abstracted from an application’s point of view.

 Key Features of HP SDN Controller: